 - Carran, A, Clothier, B, MacKay, A and Parfitt, R, 2007: Appendix 6 Defining nutrient nitrogen) loss limits within a water management zone on the basis of the natural capital of soil.
 An appendix to the Farm Strategies for Contaminant Management report by SLURI, the Sustainable Land Use Research Initiative, for Horizons Regional Council, June 2007. - Collins, H, 2018: Social Impact Assessment Proposed Plan Change 2.
 Report for Horizons Regional Council, 2018 - Ford, S, 2017: Farm scale economic impact analysis of One Plan intensive land use provisions.
-The Agribusiness Group, October 2017. - Fraser, C and Snelder, T, (2019): State and Trends of River Water Quality in the Manawatū-Whanganui Region, prepared for Horizons Regional Council, Report No. 2018/EXT/1619, November 2018. - Hanly, J, and Horne, D, 2018: Sensitivity of values in Table 14.2 of the One Plan to a change in the version of Overseer Parts A-C. Fertiliser and Lime Research Centre, Massey University, July 2018. - Hill Young Cooper.
+The Agribusiness Group, October 2017. - Fraser, C, and Snelder, T, (2019): State and Trends of River Water Quality in the Manawatu-Whanganui Region, prepared for Horizons Regional Council, Report No. 2018/EXT/1619, November 2018. - Hanly, J, and Horne, D, 2018: Sensitivity of values in Table 14.2 of the One Plan to a change in the version of Overseer Parts A-C. Fertiliser and Lime Research Centre, Massey University, July 2018. - Hill Young Cooper.
 Manawatu-Wanganui Regional Council One Plan Section 35 Report: Intensive Farming.
-(July 2018), p11. - Horizons Regional Council, 2017: "Evaluation Report: Nutrient Management and Water Quality," Strategy & Policy Committee agenda, Report No 17/57, Executive Summary, 12 April 2017. - Kirman C and Linzey A, 2018: "Independent Planning and Legal Advice on the Manawatū-Whanganui Regional Council One Plan Consenting Pathways for Dairy and Horticulture Activities," Ministry for the Environment, 20 November 2019. - NZIER.
+(July 2018), p11. - Horizons Regional Council, 2017: "Evaluation Report: Nutrient Management and Water Quality," Strategy & Policy Committee agenda, Report No 17/57, Executive Summary, 12 April 2017. - Kirman, C, and Linzey, A, 2018: "Independent Planning and Legal Advice on the Manawatū-Whanganui Regional Council One Plan Consenting Pathways for Dairy and Horticulture Activities," Ministry for the Environment, 20 November 2019. - NZIER.
 2018 The macroeconomic impacts of the One Plan's intensive land use provisions.
-July 2018. - Ministry for the Environment & Stats NZ, (2019): Environment Aotearoa 2019.
+July 2018. - Ministry for the Environment & Stats NZ, (2019): Environment Actearoa 2019.
 New Zealand's Environmental Reporting Series.
-Published by Ministry for the Environment and Stats NZ, April 2019. - Parminter, T, 2018: An impact assessment of One Plan policies and rules on farming systems in the Tararua District and the Manawatū-Wanganui Region.
-KapAg, January 2018. - Parminter, T, 2018: A comparison of changes to nitrogen loss allowances on dairying in the Upper Manawatū river catchment.
-Kapag Ltd, May 2018.
-Patterson, M, et al, 2018: Assessment of the Environmental Outcomes from Proposed Plan Change 2 Table 14.2 Update.
-Internal Memorandum, Horizons Regional Council, July 2018. - Ridler, B, 2016: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of five dairy farms in Horizons Region, A Report for Horizons Regional Council, June 2016. - Ridler, B, 2017: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of three dairy farms in Horizons Region, A Report for Horizons Regional Council, December 2018.
+Published by Ministry for the Environment and Stats NZ, April 2019.
+Retrieved from www.mfe.govt.nz/sites/default/files/media/Environmental%20reporting/environment-aotearoa-2019.pdf.

+- Parminter, T, 2018: An impact assessment of One Plan policies and rules on farming systems in the Tararua District and the Manawatu Wanganui Region.
+KapAg, January 2018. - Parminter, T, 2018: A comparison of changes to nitrogen loss allowances on dairying in the Upper Manawatu river catchment.
+Kapag Ltd, May 2018. - Patterson, M, et al, 2018: Assessment of the Environmental Outcomes from Proposed Plan Change 2 Table 14.2 Update.
+Internal Memorandum, Horizons Regional Council, July 2018. - Ridler, B, 2016: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of five dairy farms in Horizons Region, A Report for Horizons Regional Council, June 2016. - Ridler, B, 2017: The feasibility of nutrient leaching reductions (N leaching) within the constraints of minimum impact on the profitability and production of three dairy farms in Horizons Region, A Report for Horizons Regional Council, December 2017.

-APPENDIX C - Record of consultation with Iwi
+APPENDIX C - Record of consultation with lwi